RobThree/FakeGPS/README.md

 This converter generates a timestamp in local time considering the DST-state.
 So the clock can be set on a UTC offset of 0 and doesn't need any configuration or switching to/from DST on the clock.
 To calculate the correct local time it is necessary to configure the DST-rules (see the `myDST` and `mySTD` variables in main.cpp) according to your location.
 How to do this is described in the library [Timezone](https://github.com/JChristensen/Timezone).

-On first usage or when the module can't connect to the local WiFi-network it starts as accesspoint named "NixieAP".
+On first usage or when the module can't connect to the local WiFi-network it starts as accesspoint named "NixieAP" (see `include/example_config.h` or `include/config.h` for a possibly changed name).
 Connect to this AP and configure the SSID and password of your local network as described [here](https://github.com/tzapu/WiFiManager).
-The module will save your WiFi configuration and then connect to your network, query an NTP-server and update your clock at a regular interval.
+The module will save your WiFi configuration and then connect to your network, query the configured NTP-server and update your clock at a regular interval.

 ## Hardware
 * A [Wemos D1 mini](https://www.aliexpress.com/item/32651747570.html)